A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Methods

 \subsection{Visual inspection of nearby galaxies}

-Nearby galaxies should appear in multiple input datasets due to their proximity and generally follow a predictable size trend, being large enough to match their close distances.
-However, some distant galaxies are catastrophic outliers from photometric redshift estimates, causing them to appear erroneously within this range.
-To improve the purity of REGALADE nearby galaxies, we visually classified a random subset of 9,505 uncertain galaxy candidates at $D<100$\,Mpc having less than four distance estimates.
-To carry out this task, we developed a dedicated classification online platform that collected approximately 20,000 independent classifications from 20 experts (Figure \ref{fig:classifgal}).
+Nearby galaxies (defined in this Section as $D<100$ Mpc) should appear in multiple input datasets due to their proximity and generally follow a predictable size trend, being large enough to match their close distances.
+However, some distant galaxies are catastrophic outliers from photometric redshift estimates, making them appear incorrectly within this range.
+To improve the purity of REGALADE in this range, we visually classified a random subset of 9,505 uncertain galaxy candidates at $D<100$\,Mpc having less than four distance estimates.
+For this purpose, we developed a dedicated online platform that collected approximately 27,000 independent classifications from 21 experts (Figure \ref{fig:classifgal}), with each object shown until it had received three independent evaluations.
 For each candidate, the image shown corresponded to the deepest available among the Aladin sky maps from Pan-STARRS, Legacy Surveys DR10, the DECam Plane Survey \citep{decaps2018ApJS..234...39S}, or SkyMapper \citep{Onken2024PASA...41...61O}.
-Each source was categorized into one of four classes: "(part of) nearby galaxy", "star", "distant galaxy", or "bogus", with an additional "I don't know" option.
-This process led to the development of further constraints to clean the sample in this distance range ($D<100$\,Mpc):
+Each source was categorized into one of four classes: "(part of) nearby galaxy," "star," "distant galaxy," or "bogus," with an additional "I don't know" option.
+This process led to the derivation of the following refined constraints to clean the sample in this distance range ($D<100$\,Mpc), and to reduce the list of ambiguous cases requiring visual inspection:

-\begin{enumerate} \item sources with a primary distance were retained without inspection due to their reliability; \item sources with 3 or more distance estimates were considered reliable nearby galaxies; \item as introduced in Section \ref{sec:ps1}, the extent indicator $r-r_k$ was used to distinguish between nearby galaxies and stars / very distant galaxies.
-More than 90\% of objects at $r-r_K<0.9$ were classified as contaminant; \item sources without an optical counterpart were considered spurious; \item galaxies with $D<100$\,Mpc, $D_\mathrm{tmean}>200$\,Mpc were in fact distant; \item groups of sources within 30 arcminutes and containing more than 30 objects were found to result from inconsistent redshifts in deep, small-area surveys; \item sources matching a Gaia object having $G<13$\,mag were identified as diffraction spike artifacts; \item sources absent from all catalogs n$^\circ 0-9$ in Table \ref{tab:ranking} were treated as distant galaxies. \end{enumerate}
+\begin{enumerate} \item Sources with a primary distance are retained without inspection due to their reliability. \item Sources with three or more distance estimates are considered reliable nearby galaxies. \item As introduced in Section \ref{sec:ps1}, the extent indicator $r-r_k$ helps distinguish nearby galaxies from stars or very distant galaxies.
+More than 90\% of objects with $r-r_K<0.9$ were classified as contaminant. \item sources without an optical counterpart are classified as spurious. \item Galaxies with $D<100$\,Mpc, $D_\mathrm{tmean}>200$\,Mpc are identified as distant. \item Groups of sources within 30 arc minutes containing more than 30 objects typically arise from inconsistent redshifts in deep, small-area surveys. \item Sources matching a Gaia object having $G<13$\,mag are identified as diffraction spike artifacts. \item Sources absent from all catalogs n$^\circ 0-9$ in Table \ref{tab:ranking} are treated as distant galaxies. \end{enumerate}